 The Master of Theology degree is a one-year program in advanced theological study beyond the Master of Divinity degree, and is available in almost any area of specialized interest.
-There is a wide variety of offerings in the GTU during any academic year (in fact, over 250 courses each semester).
+There is a wide variety of offerings at JST and the other member schools of the Graduate Theological Union during any academic year (in fact, over 250 courses each semester).
 Through cross-registration into courses at the University of California - Berkeley, theological specializations can be developed in relation to many other concerns, e.g., sociology, psychology, education, the arts, and the religions and anthropology of most of the major cultures of the world.

 The Jesuit School's Master of Theology degree program is designed to enable graduates to:

 - acquire a depth of knowledge and practical skills within a particular area of concentration.

 - develop a critical fidelity to the Roman Catholic tradition, in service of the faith that does justice.